epfl-ada/ada-2024-project-adanonymous/src/plot_summaries.md

 (scatter plot with regression)

-The slope of the linear regression is ~1.37, suggesting that the expected number of a word tends to grow bigger with a factor of ~1.37.
-This naively suggests that plot summaries got longer with time and should be ~1.37 longer in expectation, which makes sense.
+The slope of the linear regression is ~1.37, suggesting that the expected number of a word tends to grow.
+This naively suggests that plot summaries got longer with time and should be ~1.37 longer in expectation, which makes sense but does not help us really here.
 We can however use this regression line to find interesting key words; you try to find the words that are the furthest from the regression line.
 This would allow for a more fair analysis for the biggest/smallest ratios, as it "normalizes" the fact that plot summaries got longer with time.
 You plot the ten furthest words :

 (plot furthest words)